COVID-19 Health & Safety Measures

 Staff shall be required to wear cloth masks while working unless doing so would inhibit the individual’s health.

 When feasible, children shall be encouraged to wear cloth face coverings within the school.
-Cloth face coverings will NOT be put on children under age two or during nap times.
+Cloth face coverings will NOT be put on children under age two or during nap or meals times.

 Cleaning & Sanitizing Procedures

-Frequent cleaning, disinfecting and sanitization of classrooms and common areas throughout the day
+Frequent cleaning, disinfection and sanitization of classrooms and common areas throughout the day.

 Sanitizing pumps in each classroom and common areas.

-Children's bedding and nap mats are stored individually and separated by 6 ft.
+Children's bedding and nap mats are stored individually and separated.

 Food Preparation and Meal Services